utra-robosoccer/soccerbot/CONTRIBUTING.md

 ### Naming rules

 0. Function and variable names must be descriptive.
 1. PROPOSED: Common shortenings of words are permitted, as long as they are used consistently (e.g. "pos" for "position", "num" for "number").
-Well-known abbreviateions (in the context of this project) may also be used, e.g. "IT" for interrupt, "DMA" for Direct Memory Access, UDP for User Datagram Protocol.
+Well-known abbreviations (in the context of this project) may also be used, e.g. "IT" for interrupt, "DMA" for Direct Memory Access, UDP for User Datagram Protocol.
 2. Never begin the name of anything with an underscore.
 Such identifiers are generally reserved, and we don't want to risk collision.
 3. A name should only be all caps when it is for a constant or macro.
 The exception is for when the name is very short and rule 0 is satisfied better by having all caps.